kazuyamagiwa/graphnet-automata/README.md

 # Usage

 Please view the Jupyter Notebooks in this repository.
-Note that the recursive calculations may take several minutes, depending on your environment.
+Note that the recursive calculations may take a minute or so, depending on your environment.
 Work on a python file (.py) is under way.

 # Note